shakfu/py-js/README.md

 - **Line REPL**.
 The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
 The repls include a convenient menu with all of the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of entries in a session.
 Of course, a coll can made to save all commands if required.

+- **Experimental Remote Console**.
+A new method (due to Ian Duncan) of sending code to the `py` node via `udp` has been implemented and allows for an send-from-editor and send-from-interactive-console capabilities.
+The clients are still in their infancy, but this method looks promising since you get syntax highlighting, syntax checking, and other features for free.
+It assumes you want to treat your `py` nodes as remotely accessible `server/interpreters-in-max`.

 - **Code Editor**.
 Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

 For `pyjs` objects, code editing is already built into the `js` objects.